STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite

 What is STARI?

-STARI (Southern Tick-Associated Rash Illness) is a Lyme-like illness transmitted by the lone-star tick that produces an erythema migrans rash similar to Lyme disease.
+STARI (Southern Tick-Associated Rash Illness) is a Lyme-like illness associated with the lone-star tick that can produce an erythema migrans–type rash.

 How is STARI different from Lyme disease?